Agami Health Services

 Agami Health Services - Aurora, CO

-Agami Health Services is an addiction and mental health rehab center located at 3000 South Jamaica Court, Suite 210 in the 80014 zip code in Aurora, CO.
+Agami Health Services is an addiction and mental health treatment center located at 3000 South Jamaica Court, Suite 210 in the 80014 zip code in Aurora, CO.
 It is operated by a private for-profit organization.
-Agami Health Services provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription.
-Some of the treatment approaches used by Agami Health Services include motivational interviewing, counseling for trauma victims and CBT.
-Agami Health Services provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehabilitation and regular outpatient treatment.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance abuse.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder, treatment for internet use disorder and treatment for gambling disorder.
+Agami Health Services provides relapse prevention from naltrexone, administers naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Agami Health Services include substance use counseling approach, motivational interviewing and DBT.
+Agami Health Services provides outpatient services, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential treatment for substance use and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes treatment for internet use disorder, treatment for non-substance use addiction disorder and gambling disorder treatment.

 Address: 3000 South Jamaica Court, Suite 210, Aurora, CO 80014